-The origins and acceleration mechanisms of the highest energy particles in the Universe are among the most enduring mysteries of modern physics.
-Studies of cosmic rays led to the birth of elementary particle physics.
-Over 100 years later, we use the Earth's atmosphere, Antarctic ice, and ocean water as part of our detectors to solve this century-old puzzle.
-Does the Standard Model hold at these extreme high energies?
-Could these particles be decay or annihilation products of dark matter?
+The origins and acceleration mechanisms of the highest-energy particles in the Universe remain among the most enduring mysteries in modern physics.
+Studies of cosmic rays helped establish particle physics; today, we use the Earth’s atmosphere, Antarctic ice, and ocean water as components of vast detectors to probe this frontier.
+Do the laws of the Standard Model hold at extreme energies?
+Could these particles originate from dark matter or other new physics?

-During PhD I was at the University of Leeds (United Kingdom) and University of Wuppertal (Germany) to search for ultra-high energy photons using data from the Pierre Auger Observatory.
-Previously I was a postdoc researcher at Chiba University (Japan) and worked for the IceCube Neutrino Telescope.
+During my PhD at the University of Leeds (United Kingdom) and the University of Wuppertal (Germany), I searched for ultra-high-energy photons using data from the Pierre Auger Observatory.
+I then joined Chiba University (Japan) as a postdoctoral researcher, working on the IceCube Neutrino Observatory.

 From X-ray and gamma-ray to UHE photons, they carry key information on the highest-energy sources.
 Difficulty: the Universe is opaque and leptonic sources dominate.